 Sourcing of Champagne Diamonds

-Champagne diamonds are found all around the world, but most come from the Argyle Diamond Mine in Australia which is set to close at the end of this year.
+Champagne diamonds are found all around the world, but most come from the Argyle Diamond Mine in Australia which closed in 2021.